leondryu/bootstrap-checklist/README.md

 ##### data
 Array.
 A javascript array containing the data to be displayed.
 ##### url
 String.
 Checklist will use this url to retrieve the Data with jquery.ajax method.
-Be noticed that the the url will not effected when the data param was given.
+Be noticed that the url param will be ignored when the data param was given.
 ##### multiselect
 Boolean(Default false).
 Whether or not allow to select mutiple rows.
 ##### showCheckbox